Frequently Asked Questions

 How do you discover new locations to visit?

 I tend to get my inspiration from a number of different places.
 Instagram and the Internet in general play a big part in it – I’ll often see a photo and become obsessed with it, finding out where it is and how to get there.
-I’ve got a pretty solid selection of screenshots on my phone of places I’d like to go.
+I’ve got a pretty extensive map of locations saved, with places all over the world, which really helps when planning trips.

 But as well as that I love the sense of adventure.
 Nothing beats the feeling of discovery and exploration – I think this is something that rings true with almost everyone.
-So I also spend a lot of time study Ordnance Survey maps on Bing, or trawling through Google Earth searching for landscapes of interest, places to walk or locations to camp.
+So I also spend a lot of time studying Ordnance Survey maps, or trawling through Google Earth for landscapes of interest, places to walk or locations to camp.
 I think it’s refreshing to head out with no real plan, no real idea of what you’re going to see.
 Sometimes that can lead to a flat disappointing day, but the contrast of finding something incredible makes up for that a hundred times over.

-What is your favorite place that you’ve been?
+What is your favourite place that you’ve been?

 A few years ago I spent a week on the Isle of Rùm, in the Inner Hebrides.
 It was my first time travelling to Scotland, and it really opened up my eyes to the beauty of the British Isles.
 Rùm is an island with only around 30 inhabitants (although it boasts 900 wild Red Deer), and at little more than 10 miles across it’s quite a small place.
 Prior to this trip I’d made several trips to the Peak District, Lake District, Snowdonia, and the Brecon Beacons, but this was the first trip where I really felt like I was in the wild; rugged remote landscapes, without footpaths, roads or civilisation.
 That island, and that trip will always be special to me, and it’s somewhere I’d really like to go back to at some point.